cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

   $ nextflow run -resume main.nf -c custom.config --profile singularity

-Moreover, by writing specific configuration parameters let you to call a remote pipeline with nextflow without collect nextflow code in your analysis directory.
+Moreover, by writing specific configuration parameters let you to call a remote pipeline with ``nextflow run`` without collect nextflow code in your analysis directory.

 .. hint::